younes-damouna/gad-lift/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

+## **GadLift**: Elevating Convenience to New Heights

+>Imagine a world where your home gadgets come to you, effortlessly and on-demand.
+Especially in buildings without elevators, this can be a game-changer.
+That's where **GadLift** steps in.

-> GadLift, aims to simplify the users life with innovation.
-It’s an IoT system designed to effortlessly bring your home gadgets to your doorstep, especially when there’s no elevator in your building.
+>**GadLift** is an innovative IoT system designed to simplify your life by bringing your home gadgets right to your doorstep.
+Our mission is to make your life easier, one lift at a time.

+## User Stories

+### User

+- **Effortless Living**: As a user, I want a device that lifts my gadgets to my doorstep, so I can relax and enjoy my home without the heavy lifting.
+- **Family Access**: As a user, I want to register family members on the app, enabling everyone in my family to use the device and share in the convenience.
+- **App Control**: As a user, I want to call the device using a mobile app, eliminating the need for a physical remote control and making the process seamless.

+### Admin

+- **User Analytics**: As an admin, I want to see how many users are using the app, enabling me to manage the app's scalability effectively.
+- **Device Tracking**: As an admin, I want to see how many devices I have, allowing me to keep track of all active devices.
+- **Platform Expansion**: As an admin, I want to add a new device to the platform, helping me monitor the number of active and offline devices.

 >
-> GadLift aims to make your life easier

-### User Stories

-#### User
->
-- As a user, I want a device to lift my gadgets to my door step, so I can find some rest.
-- As a user, I want to register family members on the app, so that I can add members to my family to use the device.
-- As a user, I want to call the device using a mobile app so that no need for a remote control.
->

-#### Admin
->
-- As an admin, I want to see how many users are using the app, so that I can manage the app scalability .
-- As an admin, I want to see how many devices I have, so that I can track them.
-- As an admin, I want to add a new device to the platform, so that I can know how many devices are active or oflline.
->
+> With **GadLift**, we're not just lifting gadgets - we're elevating your home living experience.
+Welcome to a world of convenience, welcome to **GadLift**. 🚀